DanielB159/Cool-Chat/README.md

-# Advanced2NetaGalDaniel

-This is the project repository for our Advanced Programming 2 project.

 # Brief Explanation
 This project is an implementation of a web based chat service.
 We are able to communicate between clients both browser side and Android application side abck and forth between the same server.